threefoldtech/jumpscale_lib/docs/Howto/how_to_use_AYS_client.md

 The auto-generated client is available through the `_ayscl` attribute of the AYS client.

-Here's an example on how to list all AYS templates:
+Here's an example on how to list all AYS templates using the auto-generated client:
 ```python
 client_id = os.environ["CLIENT_ID"]
 secret = os.environ["SECRET"]